-A hypothesis is a specific statement of what you believe is true and that is testable with an experiment.
-It has a target customer group, an expected outcome and a strategy to get customers to behave in specific way.
-Hypotheses bring clarity to everyone in the team.
+A hypothesis is a specific statement, testable with an experiment, of what you believe is true.
+It has a target customer group, an expected outcome and a strategy to get customers to behave in a specific way.
+Hypotheses bring clarity to everyone on the team.

 When building new products, this basic template for writing hypotheses works great:

 We believe [subject/target] will [predicted action] because [reason]